AustinT/AustinT.github.io/not-a-code-psychic.md

 If your code uses `pytorch` or similar, it is relevant to know whether your machine has a GPU and if so, what version of CUDA it is running.
 Please include this.
-A lot of errors end of being GPU-specific.
+A lot of errors end up being GPU-specific.

 # Why this webpage?